- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 In summary, RAID configurations play a vital role in reducing the risk of data loss in NAS Lenovo ThinkSystem SR860 V2 Mission-Critical Server devices.
 They provide data redundancy, fault tolerance, and the ability to recover from disk failures.
 However, it's important to understand the limitations and potential risks associated with different RAID levels and ensure proper configuration, maintenance, and backup practices are in place to mitigate data loss.

-Although NAS ThinkSystem SR860 V2 Mission-Critical Server can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS ThinkSystem SR860 V2 Mission-Critical Server can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -